General Business Terms for business customers for using the services of LemonOneGmbH

 If the “annual payment” option has been selected in accordance with 10.2, both parties may terminate the right of use obtained via annual license fees with a deadline of one month before the end of the calendar year.
 All obligations relating to carrying out shoots and the creation of Material, as well as the one-off payment due for this, remain unaffected.

-The client may cancel individual orders without payment, provided that the cancellation takes place more than 72 hours before the start of the arranged shoot.
+The client may reschedule or cancel individual orders without payment, provided that the cancellation takes place more than 72 hours before the start of the arranged shoot.
 In the case of a cancellation that takes place 72 hours or fewer but more than 12 hours before the start of the arranged shoot, the client is liable for half of the agreed payment for this individual shoot.
 In the case of a cancellation that takes place 12 hours or fewer before the start of the arranged shoot, the client is liable for all of the agreed payment for this individual shoot.

 No other ordinary termination rights exist if they are not otherwise stipulated in the Cooperation Contract.